artintellica/artintellica/ts/www-artintellica-com/docs/reinforcement-learning-with-pytorch-overview.md

 * **Exercise 2:** Rewrite data loader for large-scale training.
 * **Exercise 3:** Test model parallelism with PyTorch’s DataParallel (if available).
 * **Exercise 4:** Benchmark training time as you scale up hardware.

+---

+**This outline provides exercises for every post—concrete, PyTorch-based, and always hands-on.
+Ready to flesh out an individual blog post, or need code for any exercise?
+Just ask!**